Louis Moult: Preston agree deal for Motherwell striker

 - From the section Motherwell

-Motherwell have agreed to sell top scorer Louis Moult to Preston for an undisclosed fee.
+Motherwell have agreed to sell top scorer Louis Moult to Preston for an undisclosed fee, believed to be in the region of £500,000.

-The 25-year-old striker will move on 1 January and sign a three-and-a-half year deal with the English Championship side.
+The 25-year-old will move on 1 January and sign a three-and-a-half-year deal with the English Championship side.

 Moult has missed Well's past two matches with a hamstring injury but the club say he remains available for potential selection before his switch.